tasharen/ngui/Assets/NGUI/ReadMe - 3.0.8.txt

 -----------------

 3.0.8
+- NEW: Input field has been redesigned and now has caret, multi-line selection, click-move, drag select, arrow key navigation, and full copy/paste.
+- NEW: Widgets now have a new "aspect ratio" field, in case you want them to keep a specific aspect ratio.
+- NEW: Community contribution (Nicki): Sliced & Tiled sprite via the Advanced sprite type setting.
-- NEW: All panels now manager their own draw calls rather than working with one giant list.
+- NEW: All panels now manage their own draw calls rather than working with one giant list, improving performance.
 - NEW: Widgets no longer have a global list, and are always managed per-panel.
 - NEW: Enabling/disabling widgets no longer affects other panels.
 - NEW: Optimization pass.
-Significantly reduced time spent in UIPanel.LateUpdate.
+Significantly reduced the time spent in UIPanel.LateUpdate.
+- NEW: Added a delegate to the widget class that gets called when the widget's dimensions or position changes.
+- FIX: Center-aligned odd width multi-line labels will now always have pixel-perfect lines.
+- FIX: Draw calls were not added correctly to the list of active draw calls.

 3.0.7 f3
 - NEW: Added an option for anchors to be offset by the panel's position.